whosonfirst/go-rasterzen/README.md

 ## Important

-This works... until it doesn't.
-I wouldn't be surprised if there are bugs.

 This package uses a two-pass process to convert a Nextzen vector tile to an SVG document with embedded CSS style information and then to convert that SVG document to a PNG file.
 It uses (a patched version of) the